- Idea Prototyping

 Here’s what we found works great to fast forward the concept phase:

-Map the terrain
+Map the terrain Link to this headline

 In a “funnel mapping” we collaboratively connect users, desired business outcomes and relevant content blocks on a virtual whiteboard to define established “trodden paths”.
 The steps required might sound obvious at first.
 Especially to longstanding shareholders: simply follow the footsteps in the sand and reach the desired outcome.
 Voilà!